 Levelling Out A Mildly Irregular Lawn

 Topdressing is definitely your best bet when it comes to fixing minor imperfections in your lawn, and keeping it healthy.
 Topdressing is very similar to topsoil, in the fact that both are essential for a healthy garden.
 However, top dressing is better used sparingly on top of your lawn after your garden has already been established.
-Topdressing is best used to fill in the gaps in your lawn and definitely used in moderation.
+Topdressing is best used to fill in the gaps in your lawn and should be used in moderation.
 Topsoil, like our topsoil supreme or our organic garden topsoil, is best used to help establish your lawn.
 Use topsoil to create an area that helps to encourage plant growth in your garden.
-However, when it comes to filling in small animal-made holes, we recommend using topsoil for a quick and easy repair.
+However, when it comes to filling in small animal-made holes, we recommend using topdressing for a quick and easy repair.

 Levelling Out A Moderately Irregular Lawn

 If your grass has a number of deep dips and holes in it, then you might be looking for a more serious solution to your problem.
 For a lawn such as this, top dressing is certainly not going to be your best option.
-This is because top dressing takes a long time to work, as you'll have to dig slowly and carefully to get the effect you're after.
+This is because top dressing takes a long time to work, as you'll have to dig slowly and carefully to get the result you're after.
 Instead, we recommend you remove the turf/surface of the mound and fill it in with new soil, before putting the removed top back on.
-This way, you allow your lawn the time to fix itself, and you don’t have to keep interfering with the process all too much.
+This way, you allow your lawn the time to fix itself, and you don’t have to keep interfering with the process too much.

 Levelling Out A Severely Irregular Lawn